carloseduardoveloso/Artifactory/README.md

-# samba
+# Artifactory
-Scripts to install and configure samba with centos 8
+Scripts to install and configure artifactory with centos 8